Carey co-writes, sings theme for 'black-ish' spinoff

 She added on Instagram, "Dear Kenya Barris, ABC and the mixed-ish family, this is a dream come true.
 I'm so thankful this show exists and I couldn't be more honored to be a part of it."

 Five-time Grammy Award-winner Carey, who was born in Huntington and raised in Greenlawn, is the daughter of an African-American aeronautical engineer, Alfred, and an Irish-American singer and voice coach, Patricia.
-The couple divorced with Carey was 3.
+The couple divorced when Carey was 3 years old.
 Carey told People magazine in 1993 that as the family moved from one predominantly white Long Island town to another, her parents "had their dogs poisoned, [and] their cars set on fire and blown up.
 It put a strain on their relationship that never quit."

 Comments